Make a Difference at Literacy Pittsburgh

 As a Literacy Pittsburgh tutor, you will

 - Teach an adult reading, writing and math or English language skills

-- Attend a two-part free virtual training prior to tutoring
+- Attend a free two-part training prior to tutoring

 - Commit to working with your student for at least six months

 - Teach twice a week for one to two hours each time

 - Have a four-year degree*